pulumi/pulumi-hugo/themes/default/content/blog/pulumi-esc-public-preview-for-1password-support/index.md

 ## Next Steps

 Stay tuned as we evolve Pulumi ESC, ensuring it remains at the forefront of platform engineering innovation.
-To further enrich your skills and knowledge, we invite you to register for our upcoming workshop, designed to help you get started with Pulumi ESC and its integration with 1Password.
-[Workshop link](todo)
+To further enrich your skills and knowledge, we invite you to register for our upcoming workshop, ["Managing team secrets with 1Password & Pulumi ESC"](https://www.pulumi.com/resources/managing-team-secrets-1password-pulumi-esc/), designed to help you start with Pulumi ESC and its integration with 1Password.